Plyometric Training: Boosting Strength & Coordination

 A compact dumbbell set is an excellent addition to specifically increase resistance in your plyometric training, allowing you to make exercises like weighted squat jumps or lunges with added weight even more challenging.

-With flexible resistance bands, you can precisely control your plyometric training by creating additional tension during jumping movements or using them for assisted execution to optimally bring your training progression to the next level.
+With flexible resistance bands, you can precisely control your plyometric training by creating additional tension during jumping movements or using them for assisted execution to optimally advance your training progression to the next level.

-Plyometric training is far more than just a trend – it is a highly effective tool for anyone who wants to take their athletic performance and explosive power to the next level.
+Plyometric training is much more than just a trend – it is a highly effective tool for anyone who wants to take their athletic performance and explosive power to the next level.
 It combines speed, strength, and coordination in a way that hardly any other form of training can offer.

 In summary, plyometric training offers you: